-FIRST AID/CPR CERTIFICATION
+FIRST AID/CPR CERTIFICATION Sem 2.5 credits GRADE 12

 Prerequisite: Successful completion of Health Education III

 This course is designed to certify an individual in Adult, Child, and Infant CPR as well as Community First Aid.
 The course will prepare the student for practices and skills needed in an emergency situation.
 A certification card will be issued to each individual upon completion of the course as long as he/she fulfills the requirements and standards set by the American Red Cross.